Neural Diversity Regularizes Hallucinations in Language Models: Mechanistic Analysis

-Counterintuitively, ND-LoRA achieves best performance (+12.8\%) with \emph{higher} $\mathcal{D}_{\text{spec}} = 0.376$ than Stream LoRA-BT's 0.140 (lowest across all variants).
-This reveals that strategic localization to representational bottlenecks matters more than maximizing global decorrelation: focusing LoRA and Barlow Twins on KVQ attention modules --- where information flow is controlled --- provides 2.6$\times$ amplification over applying them uniformly across all layers.
-Consistent with \autoref{tab:taskdiv}, this demonstrates neural diversity is a task-dependent resource requiring strategic allocation to critical computational pathways rather than uniform application.
+Counterintuitively, ND-LoRA achieves best performance (+12.8\%) with \emph{higher} $\mathcal{D}$ = 0.4112 than Stream LoRA-BT's 0.1530.
+This reveals that strategic localization to representational bottlenecks matters more than maximizing global decorrelation: focusing LoRA and Barlow Twins on KVQ attention modules provides 2.6$\times$ amplification.
+This further reinforces how second-moment objectives differ architecturally from first-moment ones and, consistent with \autoref{tab:taskdiv}, that neural diversity is a task-dependent resource requiring strategic allocation to critical computational pathways.